 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where nybøite typically forms.
+Look in alkaline igneous rocks country, the host setting where nybøite typically forms.
 If you start seeing albite, quartz, aegirine in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.